 Data labeling is the process of identifying raw data (images, text files, videos, etc.) and adding meaningful labels to provide context so that a machine learning model can learn from it.

 For example, you prepare 10 000 pictures of cats and label them "these pictures have cats".
-Then you prepare a whole bunch of pictures that don't have cats so they have the label "not a cat".
-And over time the AI figures it out itself.
+Then you prepare a bunch of pictures that don't have cats so they have the label "not a cat".
+And over time, the AI figures it out itself.

 If you've ever taught a child to read letters, you show them the flashcards over and over.
 They guess it right, you're like "Hey, good job!"
-Guess it wrong "No, you did wrong."
+Guess it's wrong "No, you did wrong."
 We do the same thing with AI.
-We show it a bunch of examples, and when it gets it wrong you change the way that data is labeled so it knows it got it wrong.
+We show it a bunch of examples, and when it gets it wrong, you change how data is labeled so it knows it got it wrong.
 It’s reinforcement learning.

 “Let me make a prediction… Whereas programmers, developers in modern times are the most central to a team developing software, my prediction is data scientists are going to take over as the most important part of an AI project.
 Not coding.
 Because you have to recognize good data from bad data.
 You have to be able to label it correctly.
 Those labels help the algorithms to understand what's going on”